|

 pieces, so I thought I’d give Sainsbury’s a go.
 The place was awash with

-food.
-In Sainsbury’s “Pet Food” is “Dog and Cat Food”; they
+except the fish food.
+In Sainsbury’s “Pet Food” is “Dog and Cat

-that amazes me – the first time I ever went to this place I met one of the
+amazes me – the first time I ever went to this place I met one of the worst

-subject.
 I can’t believe that after all these years she’s still there.
-And
+And just as

 If